Ice Dams on Long Island Roofs: Prevention and Safe Removal

 A cold roof is a safe roof.
 This is achieved through a “balanced” ventilation system.
 Soffit vents (intake) at the bottom of the roof and ridge vents (exhaust) at the peak allow cool outdoor air to circulate under the roof deck.
 This air flow carries away any residual heat that escapes the insulation.
 To ensure this works, we install “baffles” or “rafter vents” to prevent insulation from clogging the soffit openings.

-Q: Does insurance cover ice dams?
+Does homeowners insurance cover ice dam damage on Long Island?

 Conclusion